 Finally, egg donors should know that donating eggs does not affect your future fertility, as the oocytes donated belong to a group that would have degenerated if they would have been donated.
 In short, egg donation has no negative impact on the ovarian reserve of the donor.

-The economic compensation given to egg donors should be justified on ethical grounds, and structured as an acknowledgement of the time, discomfort, and inconveniences derived from screening, ovulation induction, and egg retrieval.
+According to the ASRM’s guidelines, the economic compensation given to egg donors should be justified on ethical grounds, and structured as an acknowledgement of the time, discomfort, and inconveniences derived from screening, ovulation induction, and egg retrieval.

 There exist two types of remuneration for egg donation:

-- Monetary compensation: in recognition of the significant time, discomforts, and inconveniences associated with the process.
+- Monetary compensation: In recognition of the significant time, discomforts, and inconveniences associated with the process.

-- Egg sharing IVF: the woman who donates her eggs will undergo IVF at a reduced cost.
+- Egg sharing IVF: The woman who donates her eggs will undergo IVF at a reduced cost.

 High payments could create the possibility of indue inducement or even exploitation in the donation process.
 Many women may discount the risks associated with egg donation out of their eagerness to get a financial compensation.

-Donating eggs means contributing your own DNA to another couple, which can create feeling of grief in some women.
+Donating eggs means contributing your own DNA to another couple, which can create a feeling of grief in some women.
 It is crucial for egg donors to understand what egg donation is all about as a way of avoiding feelings of regret and ethical dilemmas.

 Women should consider both the pros and the cons before applying to become egg donors.
 Also, it should be clear that, despite they will share part of their DNA with the donor-egg baby, they have no rights or obligations over the child.